Far-reaching

 I was learning firsthand about the city and my nearby areas, including the scenic routes and getaways, I was flipping through the guide again now that we found ourselves in Arequipa.
 I was looking at him a little sideways when every place we ate had to be a good deal.
 I wanted him to be careful.
 I wanted him to know there is a lot of good cheap food but some days, sometimes, food and other deals are hit or miss.
 Plus, I give him credit, he did not mind spending on official tours and hiking.
 Maybe I could ease up😊 but I kind of liked teasing him.

 I knew spending just a little more in addition to some pampering and splurging had its place too, especially now that we were taking a bit of a break from roughing it.
-(We were not always roughing it, of course) Social life was still good, chill, relaxing, exuberant, saying more about we actually needed to have a good time and even before leaving for this trip and being with the rest of the group, there was sitting by the pool at a nearby resort, walking by the nearby ocean in our own city, a trip to the central market, pasta dinner and ice cream by the sand dunes.
+(We were not always roughing it, of course) Social life was still good, chill, relaxing, exuberant, saying more about what we actually needed to have a good time and even before leaving for this trip and being with the rest of the group, there was sitting by the pool at a nearby resort, walking by the nearby ocean in our own city, a trip to the central market, pasta dinner and ice cream by the sand dunes.
 Pisco sours at the local bar.
 Luxuriating is also therapy.
 Perhaps, I could convince him.
-Perhaps, we were afforded more even more of a thrill now for not always having it and following long days of work.
+Perhaps, we were afforded even more of a thrill now for not always having it and following long days of work.
 For now, I would need both my deals and my excess.

 By chance